MullerRJ45/IoT-idlo-teploty-a-vlhkosti-s-webovou-vizualizac-/README-EN.md

 sudo i2cdetect -y 1
 ```

-I used Gemini to generate the code — I gave it the correct wiring and the sensor address (0x44).
+I used Gemini to generate the code and i just gave it the correct wiring and the sensor address (0x44).
 The code confirmed that the sensor and Raspberry Pi are communicating correctly.

-If you're getting an error, double-check the sensor address and try again.
+If you're getting an error, doublecheck the sensor address and try again.

 ## 3. Data Collection